Skip to main content

 If you’re doing orange beige stone with taupe (as they are often found together, below) you’ll want the right taupe on your house (and not the wrong green grey which would make it look close but not quite perfect).

 Then you would also ask, is the white on this house right?
 Was the blue grey stone on the foundation and walkway the right choice as well?
+What do you think?

-Testing colour is important.
+Testing colour the right way is important.

 Did you get that?
 Never just assume you’ve nailed it, especially if you are still learning and training your eye on what to see.